Daci1/go-http-client/README.md

 - **URL (-u):** Specifies the target URL to send the HTTP request.
 - **Verb (-v):** Specifies the HTTP method verb to be used (e.g., GET, POST, PUT, DELETE).
 GET is used by default.
-- **Body (-b):** Provides the request body content for POST or PUT requests.
+- **Body (-b):** Provides the request body content for requests.
 Empty body is used by default.
+- **Input file for Body (-i):** Provides a JSON file for the request body content of requests.
+Empty path is used by default.
 - **Headers (-h):** Allows you to include additional HTTP headers in the request.
+- **Input file for Headers (-hi):** Provides a JSON file for the request headers.
+Empty path is used by default.
 - **Help (-help):** Displays a list of all available command-line flags.
 - **Pretty (-pretty):** Formats the JSON response in a pretty printed format.